lazy-media/public/Installation-Instructions/Authentik/Readme.md

 ## Conclusion

-With this setup method, the container will create folders under the `docker/authentik` directory for `certs`, `custom-templates`, `database`, `geoip`, `media` and `redis` and persist data into these folders.
+If everything went according to plan, the Authentik container will create folders under the `docker/authentik` directory for `certs`, `custom-templates`, `database`, `geoip`, `media` and `redis` and persist data into these folders.
+This should also enable https connections to Authentik and allow the use of a custom Cloudflare Origin Certificate using Cloudflare's Stict SSL mode with other Cloudflare security measures enabled.

 ## Updating

-Edit the `docker-compose.yml` file and update the server tag for authentik server and authentik worker, and then run `docker-compose down && docker-compose up -d` again.
+Edit the `.env` file and update the `AUTHENTIK_TAG` to the latest version and then run `docker-compose down && docker-compose up -d` again.

 ---

-Edit Docker Compose File
+Edit Docker env File
 ```
-cd docker/authentik && nano docker-compose.yml
+cd docker/authentik && nano .env
 ```
 Restart Authentik
 ```